wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-go/fme-go-flags.md

       slug: fme-go-variables
       title: Variables
 ---
-Feature flags are at the core of VWO's Feature Management and Experimentation capabilities.
+Feature flags are at the core of VWO's Feature Experimentation capabilities.
 They allow you to control feature rollouts and conduct experiments.

 ## GetFlag()